 Clare graduated with a Bachelor of Applied Science in Physiotherapy from LaTrobe University, Melbourne Australia in 1991.
 She joined the team at Bellingham Physical Therapy in September 2003.

-Clare is a Board Certified Orthopedic Clinical Specialist (OCS) with the American Physical Therapy Association in 2005 and renewed in 2015.
-She is also a Fellow with the American Academy of Orthopedic Manual Physical Therapy (FAAOMPT) 2006 and currently in the 10 year renewal process.
+Clare is a Board Certified Orthopedic Clinical Specialist (OCS) with the American Physical Therapy Association.
+She is also a Fellow with the American Academy of Orthopedic Manual Physical Therapy (FAAOMPT).

-Clare has pursued advanced training in manual therapy skills, achieving certifications from Maitland Australian Physiotherapy seminars -Certified Orthopedic Manual Therapist, (COMT) and a Certified Functional Manual Therapist (CFMT) with the Institute of Physical Art.
-She has recently completed her 10 year renewal.
+Clare has pursued advanced training in manual therapy skills, achieving certifications from Maitland Australian Physiotherapy seminars -Certified Orthopedic Manual Therapist (COMT), and a Certified Functional Manual Therapist (CFMT) with the Institute of Physical Art.
+She has just completed a year-long course with LJ Lee in Canada and has become a graduate of the Connect Therapy Approach, furthering her goal to look at the patients system as a whole and find the best/most appropriate area to treat.

 Clare is an educator, and senior faculty member with Maitland Australian Physiotherapy Seminars since 1998.
+She mentors fellows in training- therapists seeking to become Fellows of the American Academy of Orthopedic Physical Therapy.
 She has presented at physical therapy conferences around the USA.
-She attends manual therapy conferences and courses regularly, currently taking the year-long Connect Therapy Series with LJ Lee in Canada.
+She attends manual therapy conferences and courses regularly to stay current and involved.

 Life is an adventure, not a guided tour.